 In other words, start small and the child will build from there.
 You may find that you're learning right alongside them and those are the best moments.

 Our dish is fairly close to the recipe in the book, except for a couple of substitutions.
 We also later added ground lamb as a variation.
 As I mentioned earlier, feel free to get creative with your kids.
-This is how we made it.
+This is how we make it.

 Ingredients